BL4D3-TECH/Passgen/README.md

 # Passgen
- This program allow you to create very safe passwords and then save them automatically
+ This program is a credentials generator and manager

 ## Installation